 We recommend a personal computer for your online studies.
-If you are planning on using a public computer, be aware that you may encounter problems gaining permission to download some of the essential programs and plug-ins.
+If you are planning to use a public computer, be aware that you may encounter problems gaining permission to download some of the essential programs and plug-ins.

-To get the most out of your online studies, a broadband, DSL, cable modem or other reliable internet connection is essential.
+To get the most out of your online studies, a high-speed, reliable broadband internet connection is essential.

 By now you will have activated your student email.
 That’s important because all email contact from the University of Melbourne will be via your student account.

-To access your student email account, please log in to the student portal and click the email icon.
-For additional information on student email account, refer to the University student email section on the ask.unimelb website.
+To access your student email account, log in to my.unimelb and click the email icon.
+For additional information on your student email account, refer to the University student email section on the ask.unimelb website.

-You may want to print your learning materials, readings list, discussions or other useful information in your LMS.
+While a printer is not required, you may wish to have access to a printer to print out your learning materials, readings list, discussions or other useful information in your LMS.

-We recommend virus protection software to ensure your computer is not vulnerable to viruses or spyware.
+We recommend installing virus protection software to ensure your computer is not vulnerable to viruses or spyware.

 My Unimelb app